Comin' Home Baby: Mel Tormé version

 Tucker then persuaded his friend, lyricist Bob Dorough (later of Schoolhouse Rock! fame), to write a lyric for the tune, and producer Nesuhi Ertegun persuaded singer Mel Tormé, who had recently joined the Atlantic label, to record it.
 Tormé was initially reluctant to record the song, and later wrote that: "It was a minor-key blues tune with trite repetitious lyrics and an 'answer' pattern to be sung by the Cookies, a girl trio that had once worked for Ray Charles".
 The recording took place in New York City on 13 September 1962.

 Despite Tormé's reservations, his version of the song, with an arrangement by Claus Ogerman, became his biggest hit since the early 1950s.
 It spent eleven weeks on the Billboard Hot 100, debuting at number 88 the week of November 3, 1962 and peaking at number 36 the week of December 29, 1962.
 It reached no.13 on the UK singles chart.
 It was also the title track of his album Comin' Home Baby! (with added exclamation mark).
 Tormé's recording was nominated as Best Male Solo Vocal Performance and Best Rhythm and Blues Performance at the 1963 Grammy Awards.

 During the late 1960s the Atlantic label version of the song found renewed fame at the Twisted Wheel Club in Manchester, England.
 This soul club was instrumental in developing the Northern Soul scene of the 1970s, and Comin' Home Baby found some popularity on the scene.
-It's "blue-eyed soul" style tends to divide opinions in the scene, however it is known as one of the earliest recorded songs to be played on the scene.
+Its "blue-eyed soul" style tends to divide opinions in the scene, however it is known as one of the earliest recorded songs to be played on the scene.
 Nevertheless, it has remained popular on the Mod (subculture) scene to this day.